Bronchi

 2. Acute Exacerbation of Chronic Bronchitis (COPD)

-3. Other infection
+3. Other chronic cardiopulmonary conditions

 1. Rhinitis or Sinusitis with post-nasal drainage